-The Health Insurance Portability and Accountability Act (HIPAA) became law in 1996.
-It helps to regulate and protect Personal Health Information, or PHI.
-Per the letter of the law, covered entities must implement reasonable safeguards limit incidental, and avoid prohibited uses and disclosures of PHI, including in connection with the disposal of such information.
+Per the letter of the law, covered entities must implement reasonable safeguards, limit incidental uses, and avoid prohibited uses and disclosures of PHI, including in connection with the disposal of such information.

-HIPAA helped re-shape the way information was handled and disposed of in the health care industry.
+HIPAA helped shape the way information is handled and disposed of in the health care industry.

-- It provides a way to help workers (and their families) transfer and continue their health insurance coverage if or when they lose or change jobs.
+- It provides a way to help workers (and their families) transfer and continuation of their health insurance coverage if or when they lose or change jobs.

 - Most importantly, it aims to reduce health care fraud and abuse.

 The security requirements for these laws are covered in the privacy rule and security rule stated in this law.

 HIPAA requirements were then modified as part of the health information technology for economic and clinical health act (HITECH).
 These laws and requirements are overseen by the Office of Civil Rights in the Department of Health and Human Services.

 Updates to HIPAA’s Requirements

 HIPAA security rules changed again with the American Recovery and Reinvestment Act.
 Some of these changes included:

 Who Is Covered Under HIPAA